felipetovarhenao/stringnode/README.md

 # **`[stringnode]` sequencer + sampler**

-### _CAC tool for string node pattern sequencing and playback_
+### _Computer-assisted composition tool for string node pattern sequencing and playback_

 ### © 2021-22 Felipe Tovar-Henao

 \
-`[stringnode]` is a computer-aided composition (CAC) tool, specifically developed for the writing of _«...como la pólvora...» (2022) attractors for amplified string quartet_.
+`[stringnode]` is a computer-assisted composition tool, specifically developed for the writing of _«...como la pólvora...» (2022) attractors for amplified string quartet_.
 It consists of two parts, a MaxMSP patch and M4L device, for sequencing and playback of ondulating, harmonic-touch fingering patterns.
 The pattern sequencing is done through `.bell` scripts containing the instructions for how to build each pattern sequence.

 ---

 ### `[stringnode]` sampler

-The `[stringnode]` sampler it's a simple M4L device that communicates with the sequencer via OSC messages.
+The `[stringnode]` sampler it's a simple _MaxForLive_ device that communicates with the sequencer via OSC messages.
 To use the sampler, simply drag it into 4 separate _Ableton Live_ audio tracks, and assign a different string instrument for each of them.

 _NOTE: the OSC port (3000) is hard-coded into both the sampler and sequencer._